dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 (7.21)

 which is approximately 0.16.
 (The factor of 2 arises because the region extends equally on both sides of the peak.)
 Therefore, the shaded probability is approximately 0.16/ 2𝜋 or only 0.07.
 I am surprised, but encouraged, by the high accuracy of my estimate for the UK's land area.
-Once again, many individual errors—for example, in estimating journey times and speeds—have canceled out.
+Once again, many individual errors — for example, in estimating journey times and speeds — have canceled out.

 Problem 7.4